reevoo/reevoo.github.io/docs/tracking-privacy.markdown

 This information is used within Reevoo for the reasons described in the sections above.
 Our customers also have access to this information for their own analysis.

-**Reevoo does not sell tracking information to anyone,** and we do not give your information to advertisers.
+**Reevoo does not sell tracking information to anyone.** We may share your information with the owner of the website you visited.

 We *do not* use tracking information to filter what you see from our services.